evolution-gaming/recruitment/backend/GameServer.md

 Please including a concise `ReadMe.md` file with the following:
 * Known limitations of your solution
 * Key design decisions made, especially if you considered multiple options
-* How to launch and test the solution (unless it uses the standard approach by the standard build tool).
+* How to test and - if applicable - launch the solution (unless it uses the standard approach by the standard build tool).

 ### Submission process